brayden1moore/vermont-water-quality/README.md

 # Vermont-Water-Quality
-Model to estimate nitrogen and phosphorus for a given Vermont coordinate, address, or body of water.
+Model to investigate and estimate nitrogen and phosphorus for a given Vermont coordinate, address, or body of water.

 TO USE: